Enjoy these 10 practical ways to use fresh mint from your garden + a free printable reference sheet!

 I use fresh mint from my garden to make this, but you can also use dried.
 Any type of mint that you have on hand will work in this recipe: peppermint, spearmint, pineapple mint, apple mint, orange mint and so forth.

 (Looking for more natural soapmaking ideas?
-Check out my ebook & package on the topic!)
+Check out my natural soapmaking ebook collection!)

 10.)
 Doggie Breath Freshener Treats